-Prerequisites: CHEM 1020 or 1120

-Review of the mathematical problems of general chemistry.
+Prerequisites: CHEM 1020 or 1120 with a grade of "C" or higher Review of the mathematical problems of general chemistry.

 CHEM 2940 Introduction to Research - One hour lab (1)

 Experiment design including methods, laboratory techniques, and information resources in a specialized area.
 May be repeated one semester.